 In addition, we’ll highlight what to do if you win, how to get help with play if you need it and go over a little bit of how the lottery came to be in Illinois.
 With all the information here, you’ll be ready to maximize your enjoyment of playing the lottery.

 Some of the most popular lottery games to play are run by the Multi-State Lottery Association office.
 These are draw-style games that offer the biggest jackpots in the country, including:

-Fast Play is only available at retail locations, and it’s the quickest way to win a prize playing the lottery in Illinois.
+Fast Play is available online and at retail locations, and it’s the quickest way to win a prize playing the lottery in Illinois.
 Tickets range in price from $1 to $10.
-You can buy them at any lottery vending machine.
+You can buy them online or at any lottery vending machine.
 The speed of the play is borne out in that you don’t have to pick any numbers, scratch anything or wait on a drawing to find out if you win.

 If you enjoy the thrill of scratching off a ticket to reveal a prize, then the Illinois lottery has a lot of options for you.
 Prices for these tickets range from $1 to $30, with prizes escalating appropriately.
 You can get them at any lottery retailer or vending machine.